-The FTC has published additional advertising guidelines that often apply to dealers.
-One example concerns the use of the word "free" in advertising.
 The FTC prohibits use of the word "free" in describing a product if that product is sold with another product or service as to which the price is arrived at through bargaining.

 FTC guidelines also warn that it is deceptive to advertise a discount unless the price is less than the regular price of the product.
 For example, an advertiser cannot raise the regular price of a product and then advertise a discount on that inflated price.
-Statements such as "repossession sale," "fleet liquidation," "endof-lease sale," or other unusual sale circumstances must be true, in fact.
+Statements such as "repossession sale," "fleet liquidation," "end-of-lease sale," or other unusual sale circumstances must be true in fact.
 If a vehicle is advertised at "factory invoice" or the like, the terms must represent the dealer's ultimate total vehicle cost, including any holdbacks or manufacturer incentives.
 Advertisements for a particular product need to include a disclosure if there are limited quantities of that product available.
-And advertisers should not engage in "bait-and-switch" advertising.
+And advertisers should not engage in "bait and switch" advertising.